Accommodation

 Escape to the rugged beauty of Mount Remarkable National Park, where ancient peaks, dramatic gorges and vibrant wildlife make every visit unforgettable.

-From the towering 960 m summit overlooking Willochra Plain to tranquil creek beds lined with river red gums, Mount Remarkable National Park showcases the dramatic geology of the southern Flinders Ranges.
-Adventurous hikers, cyclists and families alike delight in scenic trails and hidden gems brimming with wildlife.
+From the towering 960 m summit overlooking Willochra Plain to tranquil creek beds lined with river red gums, the park showcases the dramatic geology of the southern Flinders Ranges.
+Adventurous hikers, cyclists and families alike delight in scenic trails and hidden gems teeming with native animals.

 As part of South Australia’s protected landscapes, Mount Remarkable National Park is stewarded in partnership with Traditional Owners, ensuring its cultural significance and diverse ecosystems are safeguarded for future generations.

-Experience family-friendly camping near Mambray Creek, hike quiet valley trails in search of echidnas and lace monitors, or test your mountain bike skills on the Willowie trail network and the Remarkable Epic trail.
-For panoramic views, tackle the challenging Mount Remarkable Summit Hike or roam dramatic gorges carved through ancient rock.
-Whether you’re seeking a quick getaway or a multi-day trek, you’ll find plenty of ways to connect with nature.
+Experience family‑friendly camping near Mambray Creek, hike quiet valley trails in search of echidnas and lace monitors, or test your mountain‑bike skills on the Willowie trails and the Remarkable Epic trail.
+For panoramic views, tackle the challenging summit hike or roam dramatic gorges carved through ancient rock.
+Whether you’re seeking a quick getaway or a multi‑day trek, you’ll find plenty of ways to connect with nature.

-Join us in preserving this treasured park by staying on marked trails, taking rubbish with you and respecting wildlife.
-You’ll help keep Mount Remarkable National Park pristine and welcoming for everyone.
+Join us in preserving this treasured park by staying on marked trails, taking rubbish with you and respecting wildlife—you’ll help keep Mount Remarkable pristine and welcoming for everyone.

 Plan your visit online to secure campsite or accommodation bookings, check the latest alerts and prepare for the outback climate.
-With its spectacular views and abundant wildlife, Mount Remarkable National Park is ready for your next adventure.
+With its spectacular views, abundant wildlife and ongoing regeneration, Mount Remarkable National Park is ready for your next adventure.

 Located near the western entrance to the park, this campground has 9 sites that offer various levels of shade and protection from the wind.